How to overcome language barriers in the workplace - Oak Engage

 Image shows content being translated from English to Japanese

-How Oak’s Auto Translations can help
+How Oak’s auto translations can help

 Having a workforce where there are several native languages can be a struggle for communicators.
 Oak’s auto translation supports more than 100 languages!